-Net financial items in 2022 and 2021 were income of USD 2.0 million and USD 0.2 million, respectively.
-Net financial items in both years were primarily driven by interest income from bank balances partially offset by interest expense and bank fees.
+Net financial items in 2023 and 2022 were income of USD 6.8 million and USD 2.0 million, respectively.
+Net financial items in both years were primarily driven by interest income from bank deposits partially offset by interest expense and bank fees.

-Income tax in 2022 and 2021 was a benefit of USD 10.6 million and USD 4.9 million, respectively.
-The 2022 deferred income tax benefit of USD 10.6 million was primarily driven by temporary differences regarding stranded overhead and the newly enacted research and development (R&D) expense capitalization rules.
+Income tax in 2023 was an expense of USD 3.1 million and in 2022 was a benefit of USD 10.6 million.
+In 2022, the deferred income tax benefit of USD 13.1 million was primarily driven by temporary differences regarding stranded overhead and the newly enacted research and development (R&D) expense capitalization rules.

-In 2022, Philly Shipyard's net loss was USD 11.7 million and its basic and diluted loss per share was negative USD 0.97.
-The corresponding figures for 2021 was net loss of USD 7.3 million and a basic and diluted loss per share of negative USD 0.61.
+In 2023, Philly Shipyard's net loss was USD 67.9 million and its basic and diluted loss per share was negative USD 5.61.
+The corresponding figures for 2022 were net loss of USD 11.7 million and a basic and diluted loss per share of negative USD 0.97.